Quansight-Labs/quansight-labs-site/posts/2021/12/conda-recipe-grayskull.md

 </p>

-Anaconda provides a default channel called ‘defaults’ where packages are published.
-There are several community driven channels as well, conda-forge being the most popular one.
+Anaconda, the company behind the development of Conda and Conda-build, also provides the de-facto online platform where most Conda channels are hosted.
+This includes the official Anaconda channel, called ‘defaults’.
+There are several community driven channels as well, [conda-forge](https://conda-forge.org) being the most popular one.
 From here onwards in this blog we’ll assume that we want to publish our package on the conda-forge channel.

 ## Publishing a package on conda-forge